 For instance, by Lemma \ref{lem:bjorner}, $w = 5\,7\, 6 \,2\,1\,8\,3\,4$ covers $w' = \mathbf{3}\,7\, 6 \,2\,1\,8\,\mathbf{5}\,4$.
 Moreover, $\rrt{w}{2}=s_{4} \widehat{s_{3}} s_{2} s_{1}\cdot s_{6}s_{5}s_{4}s_{3}s_{2} \cdot s_{6}s_{5}s_{4}s_{3} \cdot s_{4} \cdot s_{7}s_{6}$ is a reduced decomposition of $w'$ obtained from $\rr{w}$.
 However, it differs from the row-reading $\rr{w'}$ since $\code(w') = (2,5,4,1,0,2,1)$ and $\rr{w'}=s_{2} s_{1}\cdot s_{6}s_{5}s_{4}s_{3}s_{2} \cdot s_{6}s_{5}s_{4}s_{3} \cdot s_{4} \cdot s_{7}s_{6}\cdot s_{7}$ (cf. Figure \ref{fig:rowreading}).
 The Word Property guarantees that there is a sequence of moves that transforms $\rrt{w}{2}$ into $\rr{w'}$; in this case, $s_{4}$ in the first row turns into $s_{7}$ in the seventh row after a sequence of moves.

-There is a characterization for the covering relations in terms of the one-line notation of $w$ and $w'$ (Lemma \ref{lem:bjorner}).
-However, we need to find a relationship that takes the reduced decompositions into account together with the permutation model.
-Since the code of a permutation carries both the data about the length and the reduced decomposition of a chosen element, we seek to find such a characterization in terms of their codes.
+There is a known characterization of covering relations in terms of the one-line notation of permutations $w$ and $w'$ (see Lemma~\ref{lem:bjorner}).
+However, our goal is to establish a relationship that also takes into account the reduced decompositions, alongside the permutation structure.
+Since the Lehmer code of a permutation encodes both the length and information about its reduced decompositions, we aim to characterize covering relations directly in terms of these codes.